 Reducing crime requires all stakeholders throughout the community to be engaged and share the responsibility.
-To ensure long term success members of TPD met with business owners, education representatives, faith-based organizations, criminal justice leaders and other community members through the creation of the Community Leadership Community Leadership Community http://www.boarddocs.com/fla/talgov/Board.nsf/Public partnerships were strengthened by members participating in community events such as, neighborhood and busihess association meetings, Operations Safe Neighborhood, Splash and Jam, expanding our youth programs, hosting CADET competitions, Coffee with a Cop, educational lectures, "TPD and YOU" Breakfast-"Evening with the Chief" and many other events embracing our Community Policing philosophy.
+To ensure long term success members of TPD met with business owners, education representatives, faith-based organizations, criminal justice leaders and other community members through the creation of the creation of the community Leadership Council on Council on Council of Council on Council of the creation of the crea partnerships were strengthened by members participating in community events such as, neighborhood and busihess association meetings, Operations Safe Neighborhood, Splash and Jam, expanding our youth programs, hosting CADET competitions, Coffee with a Cop, educational lectures, "TPD and YOU" Breakfast-"Evening with the Chief" and many other events embracing our Community Policing philosophy.